jyalim/myconfig/README.md

 This repository was created to simplify the process of configuring various machines.

-Heavily tested with kernels Darwin and Linux
-  ( flavors Ubuntu, Arch, and CentOS).
+Heavily tested with kernels Darwin and Linux (flavors Ubuntu, Arch, and CentOS).

-Note that your old configuration files will be backed up to
-  $HOME/.local/var under the relevant date.
-Further, the .bashrc should be used to source custom functions and files that you may have, and will always source all the .sh files in $HOME/.local/etc/profile.d/.
+Note that your old configuration files will be backed up to `$HOME/.local/var` under the relevant date.
+Further, the `.bashrc` should be used to source custom functions and files that you may have, and will always source all the `.sh` files in `$HOME/.local/etc/profile.d/`.
-Thus, if you had functions in your old configuration that you liked, place them in $HOME/.local/etc/profile.d/ as a .sh file, and your new .bashrc will properly source them.
+Thus, if you had functions in your old configuration that you liked, place them in `$HOME/.local/etc/profile.d/` with extension `.sh`e, and your new `.bashrc` will properly source them (e.g.
-Further, to allow for updates, have thse profile.d .sh files run custom attributes that you may have wanted rather than modifying directly the .bashrc.
+`$HOME/.local/etc/profile.d/login.sh` for local configuration settings).

 Installing
 ==========

 Simply run

-    $ bash install.bash
+    bash install.bash

 from the cloned directory.
 This will backup any files that would be replaced and install the configuration files.